Full-color three-loop three-point form factors in N=4 SYM: Simplifying the Integrand

 For the form factor of $\operatorname{tr}(\phi^2)$, there are 32 topologies contributing to the $N_c$-leading part and 24 topologies to the $N_c$-subleading part.
 The explicit topologies and numerators are listed in Table~\ref{tab:integrandphi2Gp1}--\ref{tab:integrandphi2np} in Appendix~\ref{ap:integrand}, and the full-color form factor can be given as

 where

 The $\sigma_e$ permutes three external momenta, and $\mathcal{I}(\Gamma,\mathbb{N})$ refers to a loop integral with denominator defined by $\Gamma$ and numerator given by $\mathbb{N}$.
-The numerators all take simple form.
-We can also check that all the planar integrals are dual conformal invariant (DCI) \cite{Drummond:2006rz}.
+The numerators all take simple forms.
+We can also check that all the planar integrals are dual conformal invariant (DCI) \cite{Drummond:2006rz} for form factors \cite{Bork:2010wf,Brandhuber:2014ica}.

 For $\operatorname{tr}(\phi^3)$, there are 20 distinct topologies contributing to the final form factor.
 The numerators are very simple and all the planar integrals are also DCI.
 Topologies and numerators are listed in Table~\ref{tab:integrandphi3} in Appendix~\ref{ap:integrand}, and we summarize the result as